mmdizad/MGAIL_Original/README.md

-# Multi-Agent Generative Adversarial Imitation Learning
+# Multi-Agent Generative Adversarial Imitation Learning/Adversarial Inverse Reinforcement Learning

-This repository contains the PyTorch implementation of the Multi-Agent Generative Adversarial Imitation Learning (MAGAIL) and Adversarial Inverse Reinforcement Learning (AIRL) algorithms, originally implemented in TensorFlow version 1.
+This repository contains the PyTorch implementation of the Multi-Agent Generative Adversarial Imitation Learning (GAIL) and Adversarial Inverse Reinforcement Learning (AIRL) algorithms, originally implemented in TensorFlow version 1.
 The code in this repository is a conversion of the codebase from TensorFlow v1 to PyTorch, making it more accessible and compatible for research purposes.